La Vibora

 La Vibora car traverses a turn into the first block brake

-La Vibora has a support system similar to Shock Wave.
-Several of its supports taper down to a spherical bearing that’s attached to a mating socket on the footer.
-This ball-and-socket design is flexible and allows the track and support to move with each passing car, reducing stress on the components.
+La Vibora had a support system similar to Shock Wave.
+Several of its supports tapered down to a spherical bearing that was attached to a mating socket on the footer.
+This ball-and-socket design was flexible and allowed the track and support to move with each passing car, reducing stress on the components.

-Since La Vibora uses single cars instead of trains, numerous cars are needed to maintain a reasonable capacity.
-The numerous cars are why the ride has so many block brakes (brakes throughout the ride that maintain separation of ride vehicles and prevent collisions if one stops).
+Since La Vibora used single cars instead of trains, numerous cars were needed to maintain a reasonable capacity.
+The numerous cars were why the ride had so many block brakes (brakes throughout the ride that maintain separation of ride vehicles and prevent collisions if one stops).

-The coaster also has a unique lift hill in that more than one car can be on it at one time.
-Although most coasters can operate in light to moderate rain, La Vibora shuts down with any amount of precipitation due to how the bobsleds freely travel through the trough.
+The coaster also had a unique lift hill in that more than one car can be on it at one time.
+Although most coasters can operate in light to moderate rain, La Vibora would shut down with any amount of precipitation due to how the bobsleds freely travel through the trough.

 La Vibora Stats